Consensys/quorum-dev-quickstart/README.md

 Which Ethereum client would you like to run?
 Default: [1]
 	1. Hyperledger Besu
 	2. GoQuorum
   ...
-  Do you want to try out Codefi Orchestrate?
-[Y/n]
-  ...
-  Do you want to try out Quorum Key Manager?
-[Y/n]
-  ...
   Do you wish to enable support for private transactions?
 [Y/n] ...